Picking the Right Bluetooth Antenna for Your PCB Design

 - Is your product mounted on or packaged in metal?

-- What is your required communication range?
+- What is your required communication range and antenna gain?

 Once you have narrowed down your requirements based on these questions, you are one step closer to choosing the right Bluetooth antenna for your device.